Ecolex I →

 – based on wartime experience – did not trust

-foreign cipher equipment, as it might contain weaknesses or even a
+foreign cipher equipment, as it might contain weaknesses

 The device consists of two parts: a mixer and a key generator.